eme64/blog/_posts/2024-06-24-Auto-Vectorization-and-Store-to-Load-Forwarding.md

 Thus, for the 4x unrolling, there would have been 4x 2 loads, 4x 1 add, and 4x 1 store.
 For the vectorized loop, there are 2 vector-loads, 1 vector-add, and 1 vector-store, thus only a quarter of the instructions.

+Generally, vectorizing a loop unlocks speedups, because instead of executing many scalar operations we can execute fewer vector operations.
+This reduces the number of instructions the CPU needs to execute to get the same work done.
+Executing fewer instructions generally means faster execution.

+Some loops cannot be vectorized, here some common reasons (there are many more):
+- Not all scalar operations have corresponding vector operations (e.g. division).
+- Loop carried dependencies: if computations in iteration `i` depend on values from iteration `i-1`, then this can prevent the parallel execution of iterations `i-1` and `i`, i.e. the instcutions cannot be packed in a vector instruction that executes all operations in parallel.
+- Control-flow in loop body: not all vectorizers allow CFG in the loop body, or only support certain CFG shapes.

+Some loops are faster in their scalar form, and slower when vectorized.
+Some example reasons:
+- Reduction over floating-point numbers where order of reduction must be followed to avoid rounding differences.
+Float and double addition and multiplication cannot be reordered without changing the result.
+A scalar loop that linearly adds up 8 floats needs to perform 7 additions in sequence.
+If the loop was vectorized with 8 lanes per vector, we have a vector of 8 values.
+To linearly add these values, we first need to unpack/shuffle the values, and only then add up the extracted values with 7 sequential additions.
+The unpacking/shuffling can incur such a significant overhead that vectorization can make the loop slower.
+- More generally: vectorization sometimes requires additional instructions, such as pack, unpack and shuffle operations.
+If vectorization is profitable depends on the gains made by parallelization versus the losses incured by additional instructions.

 **Store-to-Load-Forwarding**